-Whey Supplements Expensive.
+Whey Supplements Are So Damned Expensive.
 They Used To Be A Lot Cheaper.
 What’s The Reason?

-The answer is, as with most commodities. supply and demand.
-And yes, the older we get, the cheaper things were.
-But then every time I drive by the local petrol station, the price per litre seems to have gone up by £0.01 or more.
+As with most commodities. supply and demand dictate what the consumer has to shell out at the counter.
+And yes, unfortunately, the older we get, the cheaper things were.
+Every time I drive by the local petrol station on the way to the gym, the price per litre of petrol seems to have gone up by £0.01 or more.

-Anyone who has been using any of the wide variety of dairy based protein powders currently available, not only the various wheys (isolate, concentrate, hydrolysed) but casein as well, for any length of time has noticed at least two things.
-The increase in variety, quality and taste along with the steep and painful rise in prices across the board in the last few years (along with the upward price movement many other foodstuffs).
+Anyone who has been using the wide variety of dairy-based protein powders currently available, not only the various wheys (isolate, concentrate, hydrolysed) but also casein for any length of time has noticed at least two things.
+The increase in variety, quality, and taste and the steep and painful rise in prices across the board in the last few years (along with the upward price movement of many other foodstuffs).